 Modifications to Academic Activities: Undergraduate Students

-If I return to Ithaca but enroll only in online/remote classes, will I have access to campus facilities?
+If I am located in the Ithaca area but enrolled only in online/remote classes, do I have access to campus facilities?

-Will students be able to (or expected to) continue with their studies even while in quarantine/isolation?
+Are students able (or expected to) continue with their studies even while in quarantine/isolation?

 Provided students feel well, the expectation is that they continue with their studies so that they do not fall behind.
-Not only will online courses be accessible from anywhere, in-person courses will also provide remote access into the classroom for students who are in quarantine/isolation to that they can keep up with their coursework.
+Not only are online courses accessible from anywhere, in-person courses will also provide remote access into the classroom for students who are in quarantine/isolation so that they can keep up with their coursework.